bettachini/MecanicaAnaliticaComputacional/88presentación/jose_2024/paper.md

 ## Basis for the syllabus
 Traditionally, the physical systems studied in analytical mechanics courses are relatively simple in order to limit the time and/or difficulty of mathematical
-Such simplification leads to a later noticeable jump in the complexity when dealing with more real problems at later courses.
+Such simplification leads to a later noticeable jump in the complexity when dealing with more real problems at later courses of the mechanical engineering curricula.
 Yet knowledge and practice not only on numerical analysis, but also on programming as a tool, were seldom exploited at UNLaM to addreess this issue.
 The use of modern programming languages and solving packages allows to rapidly introduce the students to life-like problems avoiding oversimplifications.